dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Select the members tab](/files/add-member-account-link.png)

-1. Click the <label>Remove</label> button for the member you want to remove from the account, and confirm that you want to remove this member.
+1. Click the <label>Remove</label> button for the member you want to remove from the account, and confirm that you want to remove them.

-1. Once you've removed them from the account, the member should no longer show up on the members tab.
+1. Once you've removed them from the account, the user should no longer show up on the members tab.

 </div>